bitshares/docs.bitshares.org/source/bitshares/user/transactions-stealth.rst

 it is impossible for any third party to identify how money is moving through blockchain analysis alone.

+.. note:: Confindential transactions are currently only available using the :doc:`cli-wallet <../../integration/apps/cliwallet>`

 Creating a Blind Account
 ########################